pairingwg/bls_standard/minutes/spec-v1.md

 # Specification for BLS Signatures over BLS12-381 v1 (Apr 29, 2019)

+This is an initial specification for BLS signatures.
+The objective is to provide a specification which enable consistent implementations with respect to low-level encoding and algorithmic choices.
+Note that it does not cover protection against rogue key attacks.

 ## Preliminaries

 * [P1], [P2] are generators for the BLS12-381 curve; subgroups are of order r.